maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 ## Question tests ##

 Please create some question tests!
-This will save time in the long term, by enabling you to automatically test your question for each random version you wish to deploy.
+This will save time in the long term, by enabling you to automatically test your question for each random variant you wish to deploy.
 You should create one test case for each outcome you expect.
 Here, we need

     ans1:a^n
     ans2:n*b*%pi